uqlibrary/docker-repo-periodic-test/README.md

 This script is useful to force codeship to periodically rerun a suite of tests.

-Method:
+To use this to run tests on a repo:

-* Configure github to push all commits to codeship.
+* Configure the github repo to push all commits to codeship and note GITHUB_ORG_NAME and GITHUB_REPO_NAME
-* Define a github user who has write privilege on the target repo
+* Define a github user who has write privilege on the target repo and note GITHUB_USER_EMAIL, GITHUB_USER_NAME, GITHUB_USER_TOKEN
-* Choose a branch name on github that is 'special'
+* Choose a branch name on github that is 'special' and note REPO_BRANCH_NAME
 * Configure codeship to run the desired tests when the 'special' branch name is pushed
+* Add/edit a Scheduled Task on ECS (ECS > Clusters > default > create) and set the environment variables
+* Add a Schedule Target for the new repo to the Scheduled Task (and set an environment override for GITHUB_REPO_NAME if you want to test multiple repos)

 This script can be used to have early notice that a future browser version breaks a frontend, by forcing the repo to run frontend tests on a given branch on codeship (hint: saucelabs)